LMV0 Combined Honours in Social Sciences BA Undergraduate 2020

 IB Diploma score – 38 with 666 in higher level subjects.
 There are also higher level subject requirements.
 For students taking the IB we are happy to accept either Higher Level grade 6 or Standard Level grade 7 in Mathematics.
 Mathematical Studies is not acceptable

-Please ensure you specify the subjects you wish to study in the Further Details section of your UCAS application.
+We will contact you after receiving your application regarding the subjects you wish to study.
 Please see www.durham.ac.uk/chss/how/ for further details.

 In addition to satisfying the University’s general entry requirements, please note: